|P.O. Box 21550|

 Zack is responsible for the overall planning, organizing, and execution of all IT functions at the League.
-He has been working with the League since 2000 as a consultant and joined the League in 2016 as full-time director.
+He has been working with the League since 2000 as a consultant and joined the League in 2016 as a full-time director.

 Criss Browning, Director, Business Development (Extension 1251)

-Criss Browning is Director of Business Development.
+Criss Browning is the Director of Business Development.
 In this role, Criss assists in the research and evaluation of new products and services for credit unions and works in the consultative sales process for products and services of CU Services and its business partners.
-He serves as relationship manager to assigned credit unions by providing counsel and guidance in a wide variety of areas essential to the successful development of credit unions, including operations, financial analysis, marketing, new products and services, strategic planning, and training.
+He serves as a relationship manager to assigned credit unions by providing counsel and guidance in a wide variety of areas essential to the successful development of credit unions, including operations, financial analysis, marketing, new products and services, strategic planning, and training.
 He also works with groups across the State in the chartering of new credit unions.
 Criss was employed by the League in 1988.

 Matt Coniglio, Governmental Affairs (Extension 1201)

 Matt Coniglio is Director of Education & Communications for the Tennessee Credit Union League.
 His primary responsibility is the coordination of training for credit union staff, management and volunteers, through conferences, seminars, workshops, and webinars.
 Matt serves as liaison to TNMIC, the League’s young professionals organization and to credit union league chapters.
 He also helps coordinate philanthropic programs with credit unions.
 He is responsible for a variety of League communications, including Management Notes.
 Matt has been with the League since 2014.